 Whether or not he was a terrorist is secondary to his regard for those he considered opposite to his cause and his beliefs.
 I think he simply placed his cause, whatever it was, above his love and respect for his own humanity.

 Whether you are kneeling for a cause or standing for an anthem, whether voting yes for new unions or no for ancient beliefs, whether black or white, east or west, gay or straight, understand that there is another side.
 Regardless of who ‘wins’, there will be people who are frightened and unsure.
 There will pain and there will be anxiety.
 There will be hope diminished.
 Remember that we can still have our beliefs, but we must do our best to put reason above zeal, common sense above cause, and love above hate.
 Anything that runs counter to this is a distraction and a trap.

 To fight the Stephen Paddocks of the world we should use their own tactics against them, only we should use true love instead of machine guns.
 It might sound like an unrealistic ideal but nothing could be further from the truth.
 When I say true love I don’t mean ‘love’ in a rock-god-to-a-sea-of-fans kind of way.
 I don’t mean love via social media or word-swag images or flowery memes.
-I’m talking about cultivating love in our own hearts, quietly, generationally, over the course of our lives.
-And then having it burst forth spontaneously and unannounced, with world-changing consequences, leaving people healed, and wondering where it came from, surprised and full of hope.
+I’m talking about cultivating love in our own hearts quietly, generationally, over the course of our lives and then having it burst forth spontaneously and unannounced, with world-changing consequences, leaving people healed, surprised and full of hope, wondering where it came from.

 Anything else will see us drown in our own hate and meet a fate not unlike Stephen Paddock.

 To the survivors and the families of the slain in the Las Vegas massacre, and all the victims of countless other senseless acts of violence (as I write this Manhattan is included this morning) I say this: you have been dealt a terrible blow.